Camp I Am Special Staff

 Nichole Walker started volunteering at Camp I Am Special as a buddy in 2009.
 Since then she has volunteered as a camp leader and kitchen director over many summer sessions.
-Inspired by her time at Camp, Nichole pursued a Bachelor’s degree in Special Education from University of North Florida.
+Inspired by her time at Camp, Nichole pursued a Bachelor’s degree in Special Education from the University of North Florida.
 After teaching in the classroom setting for 5 years, Nichole is excited to be assisting the Director in all aspects of operating the ministry.

 Camp Office Assistant

 Pam McMillan has volunteered at Camp in various capacities, helping during summer camp or working in the office since 2013.
-She has 14 years of experience in analysis, design, development and implementation of software systems while working as a computer programmer/ analyst.
-She now enjoys working with the entire process that makes Camp work from gathering and processing applications, creating reports, interacting with the families, campers, buddies and staff and documenting the events to gather new ideas for the next year at camp.
+She has 14 years of experience in analysis, design, development, and implementation of software systems while working as a computer programmer/ analyst.
+She now enjoys working with the entire process that makes Camp work from gathering and processing applications, creating reports, interacting with the families, campers, buddies, and staff, and documenting the events to gather new ideas for the next year at camp.

 Health Care Coordinator

 Uncle Jim, as he is affectionately known to our Campers, Buddies and Staff holds a Florida certificate as a Food Safety Manager.
-He has extensive experience in the food service industry as a restaurant owner, operator and supplier.
+He has extensive experience in the foodservice industry as a restaurant owner, operator, and supplier.
 For over twelve years, Jim has handled the food donations and kitchen inventory as well as tirelessly assisted and provided direction for the two weekly Kitchen Directors every session.

 17 Camp Leaders, 2 Kitchen Directors, 3 Medical staff, 5 Support staff each week.